dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 #### 5. Register dapp canisters with SNS root.

-Register all canisters that are supposed to be managed by the testflight SNS by submitting an SNS proposal via `sns-quill`.
+Register all canisters that are supposed to be managed by the testflight SNS by submitting an SNS proposal via `quill`.

 When running the testflight locally, export the environment variable `IC_URL` to point to your local IC instance, e.g.,